onflow/flow/flips/20201310-storage-fees.md

 ### Storage Fees Smart Contract

 The new `StorageFees` smart contract will be created.
 It will use the `FlowFees` contract to collect storage fees.
-The `FlowServiceAccount` Will be used as a wrapper around `StorageFees` to keep all the service functionality in one place.
+The `FlowServiceAccount` contract will be used as a wrapper around `StorageFees` contract to keep all the service functionality in one place.

 The `StorageFees` smart contract will have the following responsibilities: